Bjoes/DIY-Active-pedal-mechanical-design/README.md

 # DIY Active pedal mechanical design
- Mechanical design based on the active pedal by tjfenwick
+ Mechanical design based on the DIY active pedal by @tjfenwick Currently actively worked on by @ChrGri

 ## Mechanical parts